TheScientist137/photo-contest-backend/README.md

 # Photo Caption Contest API

 A backend API built with Node.js, Express, and Sequelize for managing images, captions, and user authentication.
-This API includes endpoints for user registration, login and logout, adding caption to images and middleware for authorization and caching
+This API includes endpoints for user registration, login and logout, adding caption to images and middleware for authorization and caching.

 ---